 - DIY hummus bar

 Empanadas are super easy to make if you use store-bought empanada wrappers.
-You can use pretty much any kind of meat as a filling.
-Get the empanada recipe.
+You can use pretty much any kind of meat as a filling – or opt for a vegetarian option using cheese.

 Most people love guacamole, but not everyone agrees on what to put in it.
 When you set up a DIY guacamole bar, every guest guest to pick and choose ingredients.

 Just like the mini cupcakes you buy at the grocery store – except no weird chemical taste.
 Make them homemade instead!